 Pet Therapy Volunteer

 Pet Therapy volunteers and their four-legged friends visit patients and families.
 All of our dogs have been trained to visit home care and/or hospice patients and families.
-We only accept dog volunteers at this time.
+We only accept dogs with certified training.

 Bereavement volunteers provide support to those who have lost a loved one while on our service.
-These volunteers can either visit families at their homes or help facilitate one of our bereavement support groups.
+These volunteers make bereavement visits, phone calls and can help the bereavement coordinator with office tasks and special events.

 In addition to meeting the minimal requirements of all Valley Health System volunteers, home care and hospice volunteers must:

-- Commit to at least one year of service and complete 30 hours a year of volunteer time
+- Commit to at least one year of service and complete 50 hours a year of volunteer time.

-- Attend mandatory Valley Home Care and Hospice volunteer meetings and complete annual education requirements
+Attend mandatory volunteer meetings and complete annual education requirements.

-- Have access to a computer and email account (visiting volunteers are required to record their time in a Valley email/calendar account)
+Have access to a computer and email account (all volunteers must document their volunteer time).